Could My Dog/Cat Be Pregnant? Recognizing Pregnancy Signs and Understanding Confirmation Methods

 How Does a Veterinarian Confirm Pregnancy?
 Reliable Professional Methods

-To accurately determine whether your pet is pregnant and assess the health of the mother and fetus, veterinarians will use the following professional methods:
+To accurately determine whether your pet is pregnant and to assess the health of the mother and fetus, veterinarians will use the following professional methods:

 Abdominal Palpation

-Limitations:The accuracy of this method largely depends on the veterinarian's experience and skills, the animal's body size and cooperation (animals that are too nervous or obese are difficult to palpate clearly), and the specific stage of pregnancy.
+Limitations:The accuracy of this method largely depends on the veterinarian's experience and skills, the animal's size and cooperation (animals that are too nervous or obese are difficult to palpate clearly), and the specific stage of pregnancy.
 It is usually difficult to accurately determine the number of fetuses and assess fetal viability.

 Ultrasound - The Most Commonly Used Confirmation Method